AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-10.md

   [SAK Example]: ../assets/screenshots/sak-example-10.png

 ##:sak-sak-logo: Visualization
-Inside environment sensors, occupancy, airvisual and some Light switching square cards with state, icon, history, segmented arc and card animations.
+Indoor environment sensors, occupancy, airvisual, and some light switchable square cards with status, icon, history, segmented arc, and card animations.

 !!!
 Info "Cards 1, 2 and 3 use a similar design whith small variations in the state bar (top of card), thickness of segemented arc and history bars."